Krishnamohan-Yerrabilli/Rancher-Deep-Dive/README.md

   <li>A summary</li>
 </ul>

-<h2 id="creating-an-rke-cluster-using-rancher">Creating an RKE cluster using Rancher</h2>
+<h2 id="creating-an-rke-cluster-using-rancher">6.
+Creating an RKE cluster using Rancher</h2>

 <ul>
   <li>What a Rancher-managed cluster is</li>